sktime/sktime/README.rst

 Documentation
 -------------

+* The full API documentation can be found `here <https://alan-turing-institute.github.io/sktime/>`__,
-* Tutorials can be found in the `examples <https://github.com/alan-turing-institute/sktime/tree/master/examples>`__ folder or can be launched directly on Binder_.
+* Tutorials can be found in the `examples <https://github.com/alan-turing-institute/sktime/tree/master/examples>`__ folder or can be launched directly on Binder_,
-* The full API documentation can be found `here <https://alan-turing-institute.github.io/sktime/>`__.
+* Material from previous workshops and development sprints can be found `here <https://github.com/sktime/sktime-workshops>`__.

 Overview
 --------
-sktime extends the standard scikit-learn API to handle modular workflows for time series and panel data.
+sktime extends the standard scikit-learn API to handle modular machine learning workflows for time series data.
-The goal is to create a unified interface for various distinct but closely related learning tasks that arise in a temporal data context, such as time series classification or forecasting.
+The goal is to create a unified interface for various distinct but closely related learning tasks that arise in a temporal data context, such as time series classification and forecasting.
 To find our more, take a look at our `paper <http://arxiv.org/abs/1909.07872>`__.

 Currently, the package implements: